The No-Drama Republican Who's Become A Rising Star Inside Trump's White House

 DeStefano, who indeed declined interview requests, largely keeps the full scope of his duties a mystery to those on the outside.
 Originally, Reince Priebus, the former RNC chair and Trump’s first chief of staff, saw in DeStefano a steady establishment hand who, as personnel director, could help hire the right government for an anti-establishment president.

-His long history of going by “Johnny” — friends text DeStefano mockingly whenever they see him identified as “John” — and his attention to appearance complement a reality TV celebrity-turned-president who favors aides who look and sound the part.
+His long history of going by “Johnny” — friends text DeStefano mockingly whenever they see him identified as “John” — and his attention to appearance complement a reality TV celebrity turned president who favors aides who look and sound the part.
 His friends say this also endeared him to his old boss, former House Speaker John Boehner.
 “Johnny always looks great, always has a tie on,” said Deborah Pryce, a former Ohio lawmaker.
 “He just kind of had the Boehner Way.”

 But DeStefano knows he’s not the star of the show.
 On that score, interviews with more than a dozen friends and coworkers were an exercise in déjà vu.

 “He’s no-drama,” said Guy Harrison, who worked with DeStefano at the National Republican Congressional Committee.
-“There are bedwetters and drama queens in politics.
+“There are bed wetters and drama queens in politics.
 Being the person who is calm in the face of chaos always helps.”

 “Remember the guy in Entourage, Johnny Drama?
 This is like Johnny No Drama,” offered Kevin Madden, a fellow Boehner alum.